 This design is often preferred because of lower thermal stress on the equipment, as the cooling water warms considerably before entering the highest-heat zone.

-The incoming turbine exhaust steam usually is (and should be) of 90% or greater quality.
+The incoming turbine exhaust steam is typically of 90% or greater quality.
 The heat exchanger, with thousands of tubes, converts the steam to liquid for return to the boiler.
 Condensation improves the thermodynamic efficiency of the power generation process by nearly a third.
 However, condensation generates a very strong vacuum when the steam collapses to water.
-The strong vacuum pulls in air at even the tiniest openings in the condenser shell or other spots.
+The vacuum draws air through small openings in the condenser shell or other areas.
 If the air is allowed to accumulate, it will coat the tubes and greatly reduce heat transfer.
 Thus, surface condensers are typically equipped with an air removal compartment that is continuously exhausted by vacuum pumps.

 Older coal-fired plants often had vertically aligned shell-and-tube exchangers for feedwater heating.
 This orientation is practical where horizontal space is limited.